-Our curriculum is unique to us.
-It is well organised with clear intent.
-We appoint and develop staff to ensure that we have expert teachers who implement plans which meet our intention to provide every pupil with the best learning experience.
+Our curriculum reflects the expectations of the National Curriculum in a way that is unique to St Michael's.
+It is well organised with clear intent so that every child progressively knows more and can do more in each subject as they move through school.
+We appoint and develop staff to ensure that we have expert teachers who teach confidently to provide every pupil with the best learning experience.

-'Teaching of RE relentlessly explores and unpicks the biblical roots of the vision.
-Pupils say ‘we are God’s people, we are his work.
-He makes us to do the right thing.’
-Children seamlessly relate their learning to Christian values and their own lives.
-Pupils are God’s workmanship in practice.
-They have a sound understanding of the Christian belief in the Holy Trinity, describing Jesus as ‘the form of God on earth’.
+'Teaching of RE relentlessly explores and unpicks the biblical roots of the vision...
 The dedicated staff team constantly enrich pupils’ religious literacy.
 They challenge, extend thinking and nurture independent, questioning individuals.
 Faith leaders praise the articulate and informed way pupils explore the beliefs of others.
 Pupils ask searching questions and enter into respectful dialogue with interest.
 The rich and vibrant learning environment exemplifies the high quality and depth of pupils’ responses to the mission of the school.'